Challenges of working remotely from a business perspective

 The case for working remotely has been strong for years, but managers, worried productivity would decline if their teams worked from home, have stubbornly insisted employees commute to the office.

-That changed abruptly in March of this year when the global COVID-19 pandemic left companies no choice but to shift to remote offices or shut down altogether.
+That changed abruptly in March 2020 when the global COVID-19 pandemic left companies no choice but to shift to remote offices or shut down altogether.
 Many CEOs and senior managers have just as abruptly changed their minds about remote work.
 They now realize their teams are just as productive from home as they were in the office.

 Nonetheless, shifting your team entirely to remote work poses a unique set of challenges.
 Let’s examine four of the biggest remote work challenges facing businesses, and some solutions for each.